jywebs/GitHub_interview/Preso/presenter_notes.md

 **Closing Thoughts:**

-- GitHubs stated mission is "Empowering developers to build better software, faster." and that is just what Copilot enables developers to do
+- GitHub's stated mission is "Empowering developers to build better software, faster." and that is just what Copilot enables developers to do
 - So the real question isn’t whether AI saves time — it’s how we reinvest the time it saves.

 **Additional talking points:**